m516/MusicMaker-Processing/README.md

 Instructions can be found in the instructions text file under the data folder

 ## Problems?
-Feel free to post a new issue on this Github page or email me at mm44928@wdmcs.org
+Feel free to post a new issue on this Github page